CottageLabs/jct/markdown/widget.md

 <div id="jct_plugin"></div>
 ```

+You can see a live demonstration of the widget [here](/widget-example).

 ## Considerations for embedding

 The Journal Checker Widget provides a similar experience for the user as the main Journal Checker Tool.
-As such, it
-is best displayed in a full page width container.
-Future releases may include a minified version of the widget for
-inclusion in page side-bars, etc.
+It is presented
+as a "sidebar", suitable for embed in a narrow enclosure (300px by default) on your site.
+This is similar in presentation
+to the mobile view of the main Journal Checker Tool.
+It will take up a reasonable amount of vertical space, and that
+space will vary depending on exactly what results the user gets from their query.

 The widget will give the user the 3 standard input boxes (with autosuggests for values), and then the usual summary
-of compliance options followed by a fully expandable explanation of the results.
-As a result, when all sections are completed
+of compliance options followed by a link to the main JCT page for full details on their results.

-and expanded, the widget will take up substantial vertical space on the page.
+See the [live demonstration of the widget](/widget-example) to see a reference example.

 ## Configuring the widget